dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 # Privacy Notice
-Privacy policy for the Dampier Lab's use of the Blackboard Learn REST API to download and upload onto a private Drexel Medicine network student assignments and grades needed to run the biostatistics course, MIIM-517, in the Dampier Lab at Drexel University.
+This is the privacy policy for the Dampier Lab's use of the Blackboard Learn REST API to download and upload onto a private Drexel Medicine network student assignments and grades needed to run the biostatistics course, MIIM-517, in the Dampier Lab at Drexel University.